More Regency Regalia: Cobbling a Costume for a Jane Austen Event

 I've already moved on to the next project, but when I trim down the sleeves, I'll add a few covered buttons above the ruffle peplum, as in this gorgeous original:

-Also, if you'd like to know how I did my hair, I've got a quick and easy tutorial on the BDV Instagram.
+Also, if you'd like to know how I did my hair, I've got a quick and easy tutorial in a note on the BDV Facebook Page.